Key Takeaways

 Frequently Asked Questions

-If you need help with trademark abandonment, you can post your question or concern on UpCounsel's marketplace.
+If you need help with the abandoned trademark, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law.
-They average 14 years of legal experience.
-This includes work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.